 How Does It Work

 Jimdo is typically a WYSIWYG (what you see is what you get) kind of builder.
-It creates websites through command elements which is fairly intuitive with no coding involved.
-That means, it’s very easy to use even for beginners.
+It creates websites through command elements that are fairly intuitive with no coding involved.
+That means it’s very easy to use even for beginners.

 To get started, you need to create an account, select a template and you are ready to go.
 Here’s a quick video to show how the editing works.

 Jimdo has 3 types of pricing plan – Free, Pro, and Business.
 Certain features are enhanced as you upgrade the plan.

 Here are some of the things that I actually like about Jimdo;

 (1) Most simple website builder’s editing interface tend to lag, but Jimdo’s speed is surprisingly fast and smooth.

 (2) The company has also designed an app that allows users to create websites on mobile devices.
 So for people who like to work on the go, this is a great feature.

 (3) If you want to design your own template and have some coding knowledge, you can create your own custom template from scratch.

 (4) Unlike other website builders, Jimdo actually provides some good articles (in the support area) explaining the basics of SEO, keyword research and using Google Tools to grow your online business.
 This is very crucial because it helps your website get traffic instead of just having a pretty looking site without knowing what to do.